Transfer and Experiential Credit

 - Students pursuing a degree in Professional Studies may earn a maximum of 27 credits through Prior Experiential Learning Assessment (PELA).
 Through PELA, eligible students can register for an experiential portfolio seminar and work with the Prior Learning Assessment coordinator to document and thoroughly assess prior learning experiences.

-Therefore, many students begin their degree program at St. Joseph’s College with more than half the credits they need to graduate.
-To earn a bachelor's degree from St. Joseph’s College, students must complete a minimum of 30 credits* in residence.
+Therefore, many students begin their degree program at St. Joseph's University with more than half the credits they need to graduate.
+To earn a bachelor's degree from St. Joseph's University, students must complete a minimum of 30 credits* in residence.

 Please Note: Grades indicating a Pass (P) for the Spring or Summer 2020 semesters will be considered for transfer credit.
 However, some courses may require a higher grade in order to satisfy certain major requirements.

-* Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.
+* Certain majors may require a minimum of 32 credits be completed at St. Joseph's University.

 Credit for Prior Experiential Learning